 After a certain period of time, everything gets judged and critiqued.
-Warehouse managements systems (WMSs) have recently reached this critical age.
-It is quickly becoming obvious that the WMSs of the past are no longer capable of achieving the level of functionality and service that modern day companies require.
+Warehouse management systems (WMS) have recently reached this critical age.
+It is quickly becoming obvious that the WMS of the past are no longer capable of achieving the level of functionality and service that modern-day companies require.

 Despite this, many organizations are still skeptical about upgrading their warehouse management system.
 The reasons for not wanting to upgrade range from an upgrade being too expensive, to thinking that the time required for the upgrade will be too long.
 In reality, however, refusing to implement a new system can be more costly and detrimental in the long run.